RoyTheunissen/FMOD-Syntax/README.md

     <img alt="tiktok" src="tiktok_dark.png" width="20" height="20" />
 </picture></a>

-_Generates code to allow invoking FMOD events with a strongly-typed syntax._
+_Generates code to allow invoking audio events with a strongly-typed syntax._

 ## About the Project

-Out-of-the-box FMOD requires you to access events and parameters via inspector references or by name.
+Out-of-the-box, audio solutions can be tedious to work with.
+Even frameworks like FMOD require you to access events and parameters via inspector references or by name.
-Neither of these setups is ideal.

 Dispatching an event this way requires you to define a bunch of fields, assign things in the inspector, and then the syntax for setting parameters is weakly-typed.
-You can skip some of this by dispatching events/setting parameters by name but that has the drawback that you need to look up what the name is and it's very hard and error-prone to rename anything as it'll break references.
+You could try dispatching events/setting parameters by name but that is time-consuming, error-prone, and highly sensitive to to renames.

-For ease of use it's preferable if FMOD events and parameters are accessed in a strongly-typed way such that they're known at compile-time.
-Maybe something like this:
+It would be much nicer if they were known at compile-time, then you could reference them in a strongly-typed way.
+For example:

 ```cs
 AudioEvents.PlayerJump.Play(transform);
 ```

-This would require a little bit of code generation, and that's where `FMOD-Syntax` comes in.
-With a simple setup wizard and one line of code in your audio service for culling expired events you can start dispatching FMOD events with parameters in as little as one line of code.
+This would require a little bit of code generation, and that's where `Audio-Syntax` comes in.
+With a simple setup wizard and one line of code in your audio service for culling expired events you can start dispatching audio events with parameters in as little as one line of code.

 ![Example](Documentation~/Generated%20Code%20Files.png)